Loading...

 How to consume egg omelet, green tea without glucose spikes

-Incorporate non-starchy vegetables like spinach, bell peppers, or mushrooms into your omelet.
-These vegetables are nutrient-dense and can help slow down glucose absorption.
+Add ingredients like spinach, bell peppers, or mushrooms to your omelet.
+These vegetables help slow down the digestion and absorption of carbohydrates, thereby reducing glucose spikes.

 Include Healthy Fats